rigtsm/AWS/certified_Cloud_Practitioner_Path/aws_Core_Services/readme.md

 - cost saving if we have data to be moved between the two classes

 **S3 Lifecycle Policies**:
-- Objects in a bucket can transition or expire based on your criteria
+- Objects in a bucket can transition or expire based on the settings criteria
 - transitions can enable objects to move to another storage class based on **time**.
-Moving based on usage is available on the Intelligent class.
+Moving based on usage is available on the **Intelligent** class.
 - Expiration can delete object based on age
 - Policies can also factor in **versions** of a special object in the bucket

-**S3 Transfer Acceleration**: Feature that can be enabled per bucket that allows for optimized uploading of data using the AWS Edge Locations as a part of Amazon CloudFront.
+**S3 Transfer Acceleration**: Feature that can be enabled per bucket that allows for optimized uploading of data using the AWS Edge Locations as a part of Amazon **CloudFront**.
 Feature for uploading data into the bucket much faster.

 ### 5.2 Hosting a static Website on S3
 - Creating a new S3 bucket
 - Uploading objects to an S3 bucket
-- Accessing object from S3 bucket from URL
+- Accessing objects on S3 bucket from URL
 - Configuring a bucket for website hosting